nosarious/HE_Mesh/README.md

 ## Building HE_Mesh from source.

 The first thing you need to do is download or fork this repository and import the code in Eclipse.
 You need to add some other external *.jar files to the properties of your Eclipse project to compile HE_Mesh.
+These are included in the repository (folder external).

 * `core.jar`: This is the core Processing API for Processing 3.
 Download the latest version of Processing here: http://processing.org/
 * `javolution-6.1.0.jar`: Javolution is used to make HE_Mesh faster.
 You'll need version 6.1.0, download here: http://www.wblut.com/hemesh/javolution-6.1.0.zip (http://javolution.org/)